-Maunu Suburb: A Picturesque Suburban Retreat in Whangārei
+Explore Maunu Suburb: Your Picturesque Getaway in Whangārei

-• Maunu is nestled near scenic landscapes, including Whangārei Harbour and the volcanic Mount Parihaka, enhancing its picturesque charm.
+• Maunu is surrounded by scenic landscapes, including the nearby Whangārei Harbour and the volcanic hill also named Maunu, adding to its visual allure.

-• Maunu School, established in 1884, fosters a positive and inclusive learning environment with a focus on student well-being and technology.
+• Maunu School, established in 1884, provides a nurturing and inclusive learning environment with a focus on student well-being and modern education.

 Location and Geography of Maunu